Re-imagining the merchant onboarding experience as a white-label

 Prioritising the essentials to meet product delivery

 Given the limited resources and the timeframe for this MVP, the full extensive feature list would be overwhelming to tackle.
-Instead of focusing on the full picture my best bet was narrowing down the list to core functions to prioritise over optional add-ons, so that we could deliver a valuable product.
+Instead of focusing on the full picture my best bet was narrowing down the list to core functions to prioritise over optional add-ons, so that we could deliver.

 Design process